 In the old quarter of Puerto de la Cruz you can see cigars being rolled and made.
 The reputation of tobacco from Tenerife is excellent.
 Fancy cigarettes and handmade cigars can be bought in the shops or from street sellers.

 If the weather is not so good there is an undercover shopping centre called Martiánez Centro Comercial the east side of town in Calle Aguilar y Quesada.
-This is similar to what you would find back in England.
-The mall houses fashion, shoes, jewellery, watches, Movie Star, Car rentals, a cafeteria and a supermarket.
-There are parking facilities underneath the mall.
+This is similar to what you would find back in the UK.
+The mall houses fashion shops, shoe shops, perfumeries, jewellers, watches, Movie Star, Car rentals, a cafeteria and a Mercadona supermarket.
+There are parking facilities underneath the mall and a Burger King and noodle bar takaway.